New England School of Communications: History

 The New England School of Communications began as the New England School of Broadcasting (NESB, nicknamed "Nessbee") in 1981.
 It had an educational mission to train students for positions in the broadcasting industry.
 The school's first campus was in a downtown location called the "Broadcast House" in 1983.
 The location proved to be temporary as the school's growth required a bigger campus.
 In 1985, NESB moved to a location on the campus of what was then Husson College and continued to grow by providing housing, dining, a gymnasium and other campus amenities.
 NESCom and Husson merged in 1997, with NESCom becoming a subsidiary.
 In 2001, a new Communication Center was established for the school with a new wing added in 2004.
 Over the course of the 2000s and 2010s, Husson and NESCom continued to integrate further.
 By 2006, Husson students were allowed to take NESCom courses, while NESCom students took their general education courses in other Husson buildings.
 In 2011, NESCom students became able to compete on Husson athletics teams.
 In 2014, NESCom was officially recognized as a college within Husson University.

-On October 18, 2023, a water main break occurred in the Wildey Communication Center, closing the building for the foreseeable future.
-Classes held in the building were moved to temporary locations on Husson University's campus and faculty members who had offices in the building were given temporary accommodations.

 Campus

 The George Wildey Communication Center houses all NESCom programs except Entertainment Production, which utilizes the Gracie Theatre.
 WHSN, an alternative radio station licensed the university, broadcasts from the Wildey Center.
 General education courses often occur in the Beardsley Meeting House or Peabody Hall, and occasionally in other buildings on the Husson campus.
-The Husson campus also includes the Robert O'Donnell Commons, Peabody Hall, the Dickerman Dining Hall, the Beardsley Meeting House, the Dyke Center for Family Business, the Darling Learning Center, Hart Hall, Carlisle Hall, Bell Hall, and the university's athletic center.